Are you ready for enrollment season?

 Your employer may offer other tax-advantaged accounts such as a Dependent Care Assistance Plan (DCAP) or commuter benefits plan.
 A DCAP, or Dependent Care FSA, allows you to put aside money to cover the cost of child or other dependent care while you work.
 A commuter benefits plan, which can include transit passes and parking, can help you cover the costs associated with traveling back and forth to work each day.

-Check to see if your employer’s plan offers a benefits debit card; a benefits card can reduce how many claims you have to file for reimbursement.
+Check to see if your employer’s plan offers a benefits debit card.
+Using a benefits card can reduce how many claims you have to file for reimbursement.

 Learn more about tax-advantaged benefits

-Fact is, nearly half of all employees don’t understand their healthcare benefits.
-That’s not a knock against employees; healthcare benefits can be complicated and hard to understand.
+Did you know nearly half of all employees don’t understand their healthcare benefits?
+This may be because benefits can be complicated and hard to understand.
 If your employer offers an FSA or HSA, or other tax-advantaged account mentioned above, and you don’t understand the benefits, ask for more information.

 These tips can help you get ready for enrollment season.
 Contact your HR or benefits administrator for more information.